jarodreyes/devmarketing-astropaper/src/content/blog/white-city.md

 # What is your next big leap for developers?

-In 1893, the White City at the Chicago World's Fair didn't just capture imaginations; it revolutionized global architecture, setting a new benchmark in design excellence and leaving a lasting influence that extended far beyond its temporary existence.
+In 1893, the White City at the Chicago World's Fair didn't just capture imaginations; it revolutionized american architecture, setting a new benchmark in design excellence and leaving a lasting influence that extended far beyond its temporary existence.
 Among those it inspired was none other than Walt Disney, whose dreams of magical kingdoms found a spark in the White City's grandeur.

 This transformative impact reminds me of the seismic shift in developer tools between 2010-2018.
 Brands like GitHub, Twilio, MongoDB, HashiCorp, and Stripe didn't just create tools; they redefined the developer experience, integrating seamless marketing, top-notch product design, and exemplary documentation into the very fabric of their offerings.